nikked/hy_dl_wet_llamas/README.md

+# Wet Llamas: Text project
-# News topic classification from Reuters articles
+> News topic classification from Reuters articles

 * `competition_results.txt`: Our test set output made with our best model
 * `hyperoptimize_CRNN.py`: the train runner for our best model, the CRNN.
 This file contains the training process including hyperoptimization, the training itself and logging